-The Government of Canada does not provide financial support to new skilled worker immigrants.

-You must show that you have enough money to support yourself and your family members after you arrive in Canada.
+Do you have sufficientThe Government of Canada does not provide financial support to new skilled worker immigrants.funds?You must show that you have enough money to support yourself and your family members after you nave enough money to support yourself and your family members after you arrive in Canada.
 The money must be available to support the costs of living for yourself and your family.
 The amount is an estimate of what you would require to support yourself and your family without employment or other income.
 You cannot borrow this money from another person.